 Not at all!
 In fact, hiring a doula is a great way to make sure that your partner WILL be confidently involved, as part of our role is to teach them ways to keep you comfortable during both pregnancy and the birth process.
 We love to have partners present throughout the process, from initial interview to postpartum visit, so that they can get to know us and benefit from our knowledge, training, and support as well.

 We know that people in the birth process need to feel safe and loved in order for their bodies to be able to roll with the hormonal flow that labour requires.
 Your partner (or mother, brother, sister, friend) is the perfect person to make sure that you feel safe and loved.
 We join you as the expert on labour and birth, so that your birth partner can focus on loving you as you do this amazing thing.

 Are doulas only for home births?

 No way!
 Though we love supporting clients at home births, we realize that most people are more comfortable birthing in hospitals.
 And we love supporting you there, too!
 We are there for your emotional well-being, wherever you choose to bring your baby into the world.
 At home or in the hospital, it is important to have someone encouraging you, easing you through the stages of labour, and making sure you have all of the information you need to make decisions about your body and your baby.

 What trainings and experience do you have?

-We both serve on the board for the BC Doula Services Association.
-As President and Vice President, we strive to build a community for doulas in BC, to spread the word about the difference doulas make for birthing people, and to work toward the goal of having a doula available to everyone who wants one.
+I serve on the board for the BC Doula Services Association.
+As Vice President, I strive to build a community for doulas in BC, to spread the word about the difference doulas make for birthing people, and to work toward the goal of having a doula available to everyone who wants one.

 Is there anything else you'd like to know?
-Send us a message!
+Send a message!